-The Animal Care and Protection Act 2001 (Qld) promotes the responsible care and use of animals.
+The Queensland Animal Care and Protection Act 2001 (the Act) promotes the responsible care and use of animals.
 It places a legal duty of care on people in charge of animals to meet those animals' needs in an appropriate way.

 The Act is administered by Biosecurity Queensland.
 Specially trained Biosecurity Queensland or RSPCA animal welfare inspectors, or the police, investigate complaints about alleged offences.

 The Act protects the rights of individuals by ensuring that:

 - all inspectors are adequately trained before they are appointed

 - all processes followed during investigations are audited

 - investigators are held accountable for their findings.